- Library & Technology

 - Friends of the Library

-This summer, we upgraded to a more robust PaperCut setup, including new multifunction devices (MFDs) that print, copy, scan to email and more, in our community printing locations.
+We upgraded Summer 2013 to a more robust PaperCut setup, including new multifunction devices (MFDs) that print, copy, scan to email and more, in our community printing locations.
 Anyone who used PaperCut in Spring 2013 must update the PaperCut Client on their computer before being able to print to a community printer.

 The new version of PaperCut and the new community printers have several benefits beyond those of the original version: